spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/invoice/implementing-invoice-payment-in-back-end.md

 ## State machine

-Once the preceding procedures are completed, we’ll need to design a state machine.
+Once the preceding procedures are completed, we'll need to design a state machine.
 This state machine is dedicated for processing orders that use direct debit as a payment type:

 1. Add the `Invoice.xml` file inside the `config/Zed/oms/` folder, with the following content: